- Who We Serve

 Assign a CX leader to ensure socialization and adoptionOne of our clients at a Fortune 100 retailer put this best: “If everyone’s in charge of CX, no one’s in charge of CX.”
 Though everyone in your company has a role, the ability to orchestrate and influence CX across an organization requires executive-level CX leadership to drive it.

-Filter product, service and CX design through the lens of CX strategyCustomer experience design and innovation are core disciplines of CX leaders.
+Filter product, service and experience design through the lens of CX strategyCustomer experience design and innovation are core disciplines of CX leaders.
 But without the ‘north star’ of customer experience strategy to inform design frameworks and guide design efforts, it’s difficult to stay focused on building strategically relevant experiences.

 How customer experience leaders leverage customer experience strategy to win.